baye94/alx-airbnb-database/database-adv-script/README.md

 - ✅ Properties with average rating > 4.0 (non-correlated subquery)
 - ✅ Users who have made more than 3 bookings (correlated subquery)

+# Aggregations and Window Functions - ALX Airbnb Database

+This file contains SQL queries for aggregate and window functions used in the ALX Airbnb database project.

+## Queries
+- ✅ Total bookings per user using COUNT and GROUP BY
+- ✅ Ranking of properties by total bookings using RANK window function

 ## Author
 Cheikh (Mai 2025)